Track Metadata

 Requesting New Tags

-As new players started adding new features that used new analyis data at a rapid pace, it would have become cumbersome to introduce new protocol messages to request each, and to update the firmware of older players to add support for all these new messages.
+As new players started adding new features that used new analysis data at a rapid pace, it would have become cumbersome to introduce new protocol messages to request each, and to update the firmware of older players to add support for all these new messages.
 Instead, a general mechanism was added which allows a player to request a tag from an analysis file by identifying the track, the file extension, and the four-character code which identifies the tag (section) desired.

 This is how nxs2 waveforms are requested, for example, and more recently, song structure information as well.